What To Do To Get Vaccine

 A small number of fully vaccinated people have become infected with the Delta variant.
 Their symptoms tend to be mild, but it’s still possible to spread the virus to others.

-Fully vaccinated people don’t need a vaccine booster at this time — as recommended by the Centers for Disease Control and Prevention (CDC).
+Many fully vaccinated people can now receive a vaccine booster — as recommended by the Centers for Disease Control and Prevention (CDC).

 Everyone should continue wearing masks in crowded settings and public indoor spaces — including fully vaccinated people, especially in areas of high transmission.